James Paul Moody: Collision and sinking

 In the ensuing evacuation, Moody helped in the loading of Lifeboats No. 9, 12, 13, 14, and 16.
 While loading No. 16, Moody ordered stewardess Violet Jessop into the boat.
 She described Moody as looking "weary and tired".
 Even so, he gave them a cheery smile, as he called out, "Good luck!", as he guided her and her cabin-mate into the boat; Moody then hailed her and gave her a baby to look after, saying, "Look after this, will you?".
 Moody then ordered the boat lowered away.

 While loading No. 14, Fifth Officer Lowe asked Moody what he was doing.
 Moody said he was getting the boats away.
 Lowe remarked that an officer should man the lifeboat.
 When Lowe asked Moody who it was to be—him or Moody—Moody insisted that Lowe should get onto the boat and that he would get on another one, saying "You go; I will get in another boat."
+Able seamen Joseph Scarrott testified that Lowe followed up by telling Moody, "All right, you go in that boat and I will go in this." referring to No. 16, next to Boat 14.
+However, Moody never took No. 16 or get into another boat.

 Moody went to the starboard side and assisted Reginald Lee, who was Fleet's fellow lookout, in loading lifeboat No. 13, before ordering him to man it.
 12-year-old Second Class passenger Ruth Becker was placed in this boat by Moody after being prevented from entering the heavily overloaded lifeboat number 11 which her mother and two siblings had boarded.
-Moody noticed Lily May Peel as she headed up to the boat deck and asked, "What are you doing below, Mrs Futrelle?
+Moody noticed May Futrelle as she headed up to the boat deck and asked, "What are you doing below, Mrs Futrelle?
 All the women are gone," and led her up the stairs.
 He ignored her protests of him pulling her and took her to boat No. 9.
 He stayed to assist at boat 9.
 Moody instructed Quartermaster Walter Wynn to go in the boat and to take charge of it.
 Just as it began lowering away, Murdoch countermanded Moody's order, instructing Boatswain's Mate Albert Haines to take command.
 Wynn relinquished control to Haines, and entered the boat.
 Moody ordered Saloon Steward Littlejohn and crewman to get in to help row the boat.